radiantearth/stac-api-spec/CONTRIBUTING.md

 contained within several YAML files in the various directories.
 These live in the same place as the markdown defining various parts of the specification.
 Currently we expect developers to be up to speed with OpenAPI and using their own tools to modify things.
 In the future we will provide tools to make it easier to work with.
-We do publish full OpenAPI files online, at TODO: Matt to add final location.
+There are html version of the OpenAPI files online at http://api.stacspec.org/

 ## Release Process